dsccommunity/DscWorkshop/Readme.md

 # DSC Workshop Overview

+Remember to **charge your Laptop** before the Workshop!

 ## Goal:
   - Introduction to the [Release Pipeline Model](https://aka.ms/TRPM) and one possible implementation using DSC
-  - Takeaway code to setup a lab environment at work/home, to learn how to roll your own DSC Pipeline
+  - Takeaway the code to setup a lab environment at work/home, to learn how to roll your own DSC Pipeline
-  - Share our experience of rolling out DSC at scale in Production environment, in highly regulated industries
+  - Share our experiences of rolling out DSC at scale in production environments, in highly regulated industries

 ## Overview: